 The WORLD Policy Analysis Center portion of this indicator uses 5 questions from the WORLD Assessment areas on Constitutions and Child Marriage.
-Specifically:
+For Child Marriage, scores below 5 are coded as a restriction, for Constitutions, scores below 3 are considered a restriction.